Susanna17/ADM-HW3/README.md

 - Eduardo Baldó Chamorro eduardobaldo10@gmail.com

 ## Data used
-For this homework we've used 1 main link, the linkf of the [Master's Degrees](https://www.findamasters.com/) From this webpage we made the scrapping to get all the data, the first 6000 Master degrees presented.
+For this homework we've used 1 main link, the link of the [Master's Degrees](https://www.findamasters.com/).

+From this webpage we made the scrapping to get all the data, the first 6000 Master degrees presented.

 ## Different Files